 The Dark Myth of Sadhbh: A Story of Transformation, Survival, and Tragedy

 Sadhbh’s story is more than a tale of magic and tragedy—it’s a profound reflection of the psychological patterns that can emerge from trauma and relational suffering.
 It highlights the risk to life that can occur in a toxic, dangerous relationship.
 Just as Sadhbh is forced into a form not her own, the fawn response can force individuals into behaviours that betray their true selves.
+The ultimate self abandonment.
 And just as Sadhbh’s fate ends in tragedy, there are real risks when the fawn response is left unaddressed.

 The Symbolism of the Deer: Divine Masculine and Feminine